-The local authority can in certain cases carry out works in default and re-charge the owner.
-The cost to the owner will usually be more than if the owner carries out the works themselves as they will be charged for officer time on visits, carrying out schedules of work and any other reasonable costs incurred by the local authority.
+The local authority will in certain cases carry out works in default and re-charge the owner or responsible person.
+The costs will usually be more than if the responsible person carries out the works themselves as they will be charged for officer time on visits, carrying out schedules of work and any other reasonable costs incurred by the local authority.